joergen-vs/73027c42-c2cd-4c62-b1f4-2532c0eb8dab/usage/aspirations/addml-classes.md

 This is an attempt to declare complex elements, or classes, for additionalElement- and dataObject-element, along with declaring rules for property-element.

 ## <a id="unit"/>[unit](#unit)
-Basic building-block, with the purpose of adding type and label.
+Abstract building-block, with the purpose of adding type and label.
 This enables identifying additionalElement or dataObject as classes.
 #### Properties
 * type `Class-name`
 * label `Name for instance of class`